pmainguet/udemy-courses/Udemy Advanced CSS/README.md

 3. DECIDE WETHER YOUR DOING MOBILE OR DESKTOP FIRST

     * Code for the "first" browser
-    * use the global font-size and rem units as a way to dimension all elements that could be resized depending on the font-size
+    * use the global font-size (.625 if the standard browser font size is 16px) and rem units (divide the target width by 10 for rem conversion) as a way to dimension all elements that could be resized depending on the font-size

-          padding: 30px;    =>     padding: 3rem (if global font-size is 16px)

     * Later implement media queries for responsive web design, by using the global font-size and specified breakpoints
     * Define a float grid layout reference (number of columns, gutter width, ...)

 4. Use BEM to mark-up HTML code and CSS

     * Build layout in HTML and CSS with a consistent structure for naming classes
+    * Use HTML5 elements for better search engine optimization
+    * Put CSS rules in the correct SASS folder/files (for ex if specific to homepage put in pages/\_home.scss)
+    * Use utility classes to center text or add margin to the bottom of text tile elements
+    * Do not use elements selector (h1, h2, h3, p ...) but instead classes.
+HTML5 elements are important for SEO/accessibility not styling

+            <h3 class="heading-tertiary"> => .heading-tertiary{...}

+5. Add external libraries

+* External fonts (Google Fonts) and font icon (Linea, Font Awesome ...)
+* Add stylesheet link meta and favicon

-# THEORY ON CSS
+# B - THEORY ON CSS

 ## Page rendering process